JaneWen23/MyGarden/Notes/Notes_Git.md

     The local repo is the directory named ".git".

-    The satging area (index) is a cache to store the things you added but not commited yet.
+    The staging area (index) is a cache to store the things you added but not committed yet.

-    The worksapce is the file directory that has ".git" associated with it.
+    The workspace is the file directory that has ".git" associated with it.

     The stash is a place to hide modifications while you work on something else.